study-ORCATech-cloud/docker-labs/Basics/LAB04-Layers/solutions.md

-# LAB04-Layers: Solutions
+# LAB04: Docker Image Layers - Solutions

-**INSTRUCTOR NOTE: This file contains complete solutions and should NOT be shared with students.
-It is for instructor reference only.
-Students should work through the exercises themselves without seeing these solutions in advance.**

-This file contains solutions to the exercises in LAB04-Layers.
-Students should attempt to solve the exercises on their own before referring to these solutions.
+This document contains solutions to the TODO exercises in LAB04.
+Use these solutions only after attempting to solve the problems yourself.

 ## Single-Stage Dockerfile Solution